chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 ### Create your First Stack

-**Note**: The AWS OpsWorks CLI endpoint, ``opsworks.us-east-1.amazonaws.com``,  is only available in region *us-east-1*.
+**Note**: The AWS OpsWorks CLI endpoint is only available in region *us-east-1*.
 This region specification is separate from the stack's region configuration.

 **Note**: The OpsWorks CLI configuration variable for the Chef version is ``ConfigurationManager``.
 Make sure that you are specifying at minimum Chef Version 12.